- Staff Scientist, NIDDK, NIH, 1999-2008

 Research in Plain Language

-We conduct basic research to explain the molecular processes responsible for normal and neoplastic growth and function of endocrine cells, such as the insulin-secreting pancreatic islet β-cells.
+We conduct basic research to determine the underlying cellular and molecular mechanisms responsible for normal and neoplastic growth and function of the hormone-secreting endocrine cells of the parathyroid glands, anterior pituitary, and pancreatic islets.